 Knowing how to have your feelings hurt without retaliating is an important relationship skill.
-Most abusers have a problem with anger management and have a problem tolerating being hurt.
+Most abusers have a problem with anger management and have difficulty tolerating being hurt.
 Many men never develop this skill.
 They were taught if you get hurt, don’t show it.
 Boys don’t cry.
-And if someone hurts or embarrasses you, you have to hurt them back.
+And if someone hurts or embarrasses you, you have to get back at them.
 They always retaliate.

-Male entitlement plays a significant role in abuse.
+Male entitlement plays a significant role in the abuse.
 The entitlement can be culturally motivated.
-For example payment of lobola is seen as entitlement to punish women who are not subservient to their husbands. ((Ludsin & Vetten 2005) Ukuthwala is considered the culturally legitimate abduction of
+For example, payment of lobola is seen as an entitlement to punish women who are not subservient to their husbands. ((Ludsin & Vetten 2005) Ukuthwala is considered the culturally legitimate abduction of

-a female with the intention of marrying her.
-(Nkosi 2009) The Commission for Gender Equality has found ukuthwala to be a harmful cultural practice, especially given its link with GBV, as it is hard for young girls to negotiate safe sex in these relationships. ¹
+a female to marry her.
+(Nkosi 2009) The Commission for Gender Equality has found ukuthwala to be a harmful cultural practice, especially given its link with GBV.
+It is hard for young girls to negotiate safe sex in these relationships. ¹

-”Abusers consider abusive behaviour not only acceptable but justified — both a right and a privilege.”² If I think that I have a right to not be hurt or embarrassed, than I’m likely to punish you when my entitlement has been violated.
-Men who use violence and control feel entitled to exercise these behaviours in relationships because they are men – an entitlement which is reinforced by communities inside and outside the Church. ”They might believe that power at home is a man’s entitlement, whereas power in public has to be negotiated.
-Domestic abusers do not abuse their bosses, their colleagues, or their friends, which makes the victim doubt what is happening to them.”²
+”Abusers consider abusive behaviour not only acceptable but justified — both a right and a privilege.”² If I think that I have a right not to be hurt or embarrassed, I’m likely to punish you when my entitlement has been violated.
+Men who use violence and control feel entitled to exercise these behaviours in relationships because they are men – an entitlement reinforced by communities inside and outside the Church. ”They might believe that power at home is a man’s entitlement, whereas power in public has to be negotiated.
+Domestic abusers do not abuse their bosses, colleagues, or friends, which makes the victim doubt what is happening to them.”²

 Lack of empathy.

 We talk about “putting ourselves in other people’s shoes” all the time.
 Abusive people do put themselves in their partner’s shoes, but they don’t necessarily do it with generosity.
 They imagine that the other person wants to cause harm.
-The kind of empathy that helps us to be decent, requires generosity and a willingness to give the benefit of the doubt.
+The kind of empathy that helps us be decent requires generosity and a willingness to benefit from the doubt.

 Lack of accountability.

-One of the most crucial characteristics of a morally centered, responsible, and mentally healthy individual is the ability to be accountable for one’s actions and feelings.
+One of the most crucial characteristics of a morally centred, responsible, and mentally healthy individual is being accountable for one’s actions and feelings.
 Abuse happens in the context of a world that says that it’s okay to hurt others when we are hurt.
 Abusive partners behave abusively, to some extent, because they can.
 They cause their partners to end up with a broken sense of self.
-You as victim are being manipulated into blaming yourself.
+You, as a victim, are being manipulated into blaming yourself.

-Any abusive partners have histories of complex childhood trauma, living in homes where they witnessed or were themselves abused and a history of unresolved trauma can result in high reactivity to injury.
+Any abusive partners have histories of complex childhood trauma, living in homes where they witnessed or were themselves abused.
+A history of unresolved trauma can result in high reactivity to injury.